Grades 10-12 Student Learning Resource Fund (SLRF)

 - Enhancement fund requests must be used to supplement the learning in a course the student is currently enrolled in.
 Students should be no more than 50% through the course at the time the request is made.

 - All requests must be tied to the learning standards for the course it is attached to.
+The student must display their learning to their teacher.
 Please work with your course teacher to identify these.

 Guidelines for using the SLRF: